Dandingo1/application-reporter/README.md

 ### Motivation

-Instead of keeping a csv file on all the applications made, I decided to create full-stack web application to help my resume along with my job search.
+Instead of keeping a csv file on all the applications made, I decided to create a full-stack web application to help my job search.
+Using different technologies and techniques to showcase my skills and improve my time spent on job applications.

 ### Features